excap3r/vlc-auto-shutdown/README.md

 # VLC auto shutdown [Win10]

-This allows you to watch whatever you want on VLC and when video ends and VLC closes this will shut down your pc.
+This allows you to watch whatever you want on VLC and when video ends and VLC closes this will shut down your PC.

 ## Why do u need it? 🤔